LudwigSo/postgres-migration/README.md

 composer require ludwig-br/postgres-migration
 ```

-After downloading with composer or manually you need to do configurations.
+After downloading (with composer or manually) you need to do configuration.
 Every part you may need to touch is marked with a "ToDo"-statement.
-- copy the content of the 'example' directory into your project
+- copy the content of the [example/](example/) directory into your project

 ```
 .../my_project/database/migrations/
 ```
 - if you want to use your own config files implement the published Interfaces and delete the [config/Database.php](example/config/Database.php) and [config/Directories.php](example/config/Directories.php)
 - otherwise alter the [config/Database.php](example/config/Database.php) and [config/Directories.php](example/config/Directories.php) and fill in your information
-- alter the [config/includes.php](example/config/includes.php) with correct paths and class calls
+- alter the [config/includes.php](example/config/includes.php) with valid paths and class calls

 After finishing the configuration you should get a security copy of you database.
 ```
 https://www.postgresql.org/docs/current/static/backup.html
 ```
-Finally we can generate our migration files!
+Finally you can generate your first migration files!
 ```
 cd .../my_project/database/migration
 php generate.php